keplr/programming-projects-for-n00bz/README.md

 </ul>
 Last two digits decide the project.
 For example if my post number is XXXXX408, I would do an Area Calculator.

+If your last two digits are higher than there are in that tier, take the last number of your post.
+For example if my post number was XXXXX469, I would do Hunt the Wumpus.

 Happy Rolling!

 <hr>